MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Object_Creation.md

 }
 ```

-This method works only for classes that have a parameterless constructor, that
+This method works only for classes that have a parameterless constructor.
+The
-is, a constructor that has no parameters.
-The object properties must be public
+object properties must be public and settable.
-and settable.

 This feature was added in PowerShell version 3.0